 If this seems too complicated, be assured that Australia welcomes skilled migrants..
 In the 2018-19 financial year, over 109,000 people emigrated to Australia under the Skilled Migration Program, bringing their valuable skills to help build the economy.
 When you arrive in Australia, most of the people you meet will be migrants or the children of migrants, people who once arrived, as you are now, to start a new life for themselves and their families.

 Natalie Beck is the VETASSESS Senior Communications Officer & SAS Team Leader with the Assessment Quality team of Skills Recognition General Occupations and is responsible for coordinating and delivering vital information on updated VETASSESS processes to stakeholders at all levels across Australia and internationally.
-Natalie also leads a team of experienced assessment officers in delivering (SAS) pre-assessment consultation services to agents and applicants seeking further information about possible suitability of ANZSCO occupations based on applicant credentials.
+Natalie also leads a team of experienced assessment officers in delivering (SAS) pre-assessment consultation services to agents/lawyers and applicants seeking further information about possible suitability of ANZSCO occupations based on applicant credentials.

 Kimberley McLeish is VETASSESS Communications Officer for Skills Recognition General Occupations.
 She is passionate about creating content that matters and supporting clients to be well-informed.
 The process of applying for skills assessment for migration is complex and Kimberley endeavours to assist applicants and agents through this process with the provision of clear communications.